typedb/typedb-docs/0001-typedb/02-dev/03-match.md

 <div class="note">
 [Note]
 All indentation and line breaking is optional in TypeQL.
-You can even try using a single line or a complete random indentation for all your queries, but that will make it harder to read them (for humans).
+You can even try using a single line or a completely random indentation for all your queries, but that will make it harder to read them (for humans).
 </div>